 In a nutshell, you may not rely on this as legal advice, or as a recommendation of any particular legal understanding.

-If your line of work involves, well, the internet -- chances are, you’ve heard about the General Data Privacy Regulation (GDPR).
+If your line of work involves, well, the internet -- chances are, you’ve heard about the General Data Protection Regulation (GDPR).

 You've most likely also heard about the ways it will impact your work -- especially if you're a marketer.
 After all, in marketing, our responsibilities largely boil down to outreach and building an audience, and sometimes, that involves obtaining, storing, and processing the personal data of users who come across our content.